dblim/cs229project-lim-lundgren/README.md

 Make sure that in the python file, the boolean ```rand_tuning``` is set to ```True```.
 Now when you run ```hyp_tuning.py```, it randomly selects the following three hyperparameters:

-* Number of LSTM units
+* Number of LSTM units.
-* Lookback period
+* Lookback period.
 * Learning rate.

+Given a choice of these three hyperparameters, the file saves the MSE value on the validation set of our data, and saves it in a csv file.
+This csv file is located in src/output/LSTM_tuning/random_samples.
+To distinguish between different files, every time we run a random selection of hyperparameters, we save that file with a random number in its name.